Sage Steppe Native Seed Summit

 What actions are ongoing vs. planned

-What are the hurdles for working on or accomplishing the prioritized
+What are the hurdles to working on or accomplishing the prioritized

 objectives